 #1: Punctuality

 The family is going to be evaluating absolutely every part of your in-person interview including your arrival time.
-If you’re a few minutes early, I recommend sending a text at the five-minute early mark to say “Hi, I wanted to let you know that I’m here a little early, if you guys are ready I’m ready, but let me know if it’s still a little too early”.
+If you’re a few minutes early, we recommend sending a text at the five-minute early mark to say “Hi, I wanted to let you know that I’m here a little early, if you guys are ready I’m ready, but let me know if it’s still a little too early”.

 The family will likely be impressed with your attention to detail, your ability to arrive a few minutes early, and your communication skills.